 This is usually one that’s easier to talk about because it’s all good conversation.
 It’s important to note employees’ achievements throughout the year.
 It’s even better to integrate a feedback process that allows you to connect weekly or monthly when accomplishments and successes are still fresh in everyone’s minds.
 Make sure that you highlight these during the review process to show employees how far they have come and that you notice how much of an asset they are to the organization.

 You cannot have a successful organization without successful teamwork.
 Just being part of a team isn’t enough—you need people who are striving to create an environment of collaboration and teamwork that will help carry the organization into the future.
 It’s important to recognize how people have contributed in a team setting and how they work with others.
 This is also a good place to offer constructive feedback about how they could improve their teamwork and collaboration skills.

-There are several ways people can be creative on the job, but it starts with having an open mind and not being limited to a finite way of thinking.
+People can be creative on the job in several ways, but it starts with having an open mind and not being limited to a finite way of thinking.
 That’s sometimes difficult to do with lower-level employees, so it’s best to start at the beginning and include creative thinking as part of your list of requirements in all job postings.